 As the procedure is limited to the chest area, you will be able to get out of bed within a day.
 There will be some bruising and swelling for 1-2 weeks.
 Most of the time, you will need to change your brassiere.
 We will recommend a medical grade brassiere during your recovery.
 Resorbable sutures are usually used so there is no need for removal of sutures.

 You can return to work after 1 -2 weeks.

 Complications after breast enhancement surgery are rare; they can be devastating but more commonly are temporary.

 Bleeding and infections are the commonest complications and these are usually prevented with meticulous hemostasis and antibiotics given during surgery.
 There can be potential loss of skin or tissue due to poor wound healing.
 Patients are advised to stop smoking before surgery.

 Changes in nipple or breast sensation are expected and these are usually temporary.

 There can be skin discoloration and permanent pigmentary changes as well as visible scars after surgery.

 There is a possibility of breast contour irregularity and asymmetry which may require revision surgery.
 This is more common in secondary breast procedures.

 The appearance and look of your breast is very subjective.
 Depending on the shape of implants and the size, different looks can be achieved ranging from the natural, subtle accentuation of curves to a “done” augmented look.
 There are also different types of implants which give a different feel.
-At AZATACA clinic, we have the Crisalix 3D breast simulation system which allows you to visualize how your breasts may appear after surgery.
 Make a consultation with us today to find out more.